 - 1. Understand the fundamentals of regression analysis. - 2.
-Acquire basic proficiency in the statistical software Stata, programming, creating graphs, and interpretation of statistical outcomes. - 3.
+Acquire basic proficiency in the statistical software Stata, programming, creating graphs, and interpretation of statistical outcomes.
+Practice skills in R. - 3.
 Learn about some advanced techniques in regression analysis. - 4.
 Discuss econometric output within the context of analytical policy making/evaluation. - 5.
 Assess the validity of an econometric study/report. - 6.
 Gain experience conducting independent quantitative research.